Landlord Retaliation and Tenants' Rights in Florida

 Why a Landlord Might Retaliate and What a Tenant Can Do About It

-Florida’s landlord tenant law protects its tenants from retaliation by their landlord.
-Retaliation is an attempt to get back at someone for an action that was committed against you.
+Florida’s landlord-tenant laws protect tenants from retaliation by their landlord.
+Retaliation is an unlawful attempt to get back at someone for an action that was committed against you.
 Learn what landlord actions are considered retaliation under the Florida’s law and what a tenant can legally do if a landlord seeks revenge.

 7 Tenant Actions That Could Trigger Landlord Retaliation